MinecraftModDevelopment/minecraftmoddevelopment.github.io/docs/Markdown.md

 called markdown Format.
 ```

 If you want to add code highlighting to your message, do a multiline quote, but add the name of the language after the first three backticks.
-For example \```java whill apply Java syntax highlighting to the code.
+For example \```java will apply Java syntax highlighting to the code.
 ```java

     /**